 3) Family therapy: Enables the family to contribute for a better outcome of their loved one.

 It is important to care but be vigilant of people suffering from various delusions as they may cause harm to themselves or others, so in severe cases hospitalization may be necessary.

 There is a possibility of needing life long treatment but, with the right support system, care giver’s awareness about mental illness and early diagnosis and treatment will eventually lead to a better prognosis and a good quality of life for a person suffering from any mental illness.

-Tulasi healthcare is well known for treatment of delusions and schizophrenia in Delhi
+Tulasi Healthcare is well known for the treatment of delusions and schizophrenia in Delhi